 But when we have chronically congested noses, the blood “sort of” stays backed up all the time.
 Like the dark varicose veins in the legs.
 (Okay, so it is not really the same thing but when a vein does not drain the way it supposed to, it fills up and turns the overlying skin bluish).
-After I treat the nose problems, it is amazing how quickly the dark circles fade.
+After I treat the allergies or other nasal problems, it is amazing how quickly the dark circles fade.

 Dental health problems are a major group of consequences of mouth breathing.

 Normally when the mouth is closed, saliva continuously washes bacteria from the mouth.
 When the mouth is held open, saliva dries and bacteria can more readily take hold and cause problems like cavities.
 Saliva is important in removing bacteria and neutralizing acids, so when the amount is reduced, tooth decay increases.

 Gingivitis and Gum Disease

 As mentioned above, the consequences of mouth breathing include a dry mouth with reduced saliva function.
 Just as dry lips can crack, dry mucous membranes also crack and allow bacteria to penetrate.
 Mouth breathers often have chronically red and inflamed gums, even if their oral health is otherwise good.

 Sometimes, gingivitis can progress to bleeding gums and ultimately losing teeth.
 Some dentists have recommended rubbing vitamin E on gums at night to prevent drying and promote healing!
 Long-term, gum disease has been linked to serious health issues like heart disease, strokes, and even dementia.